-Bruce Ross explains the benefits of developing the maul technique
+Bruce Ross explains the benefits of developing the maul technique.

-Unlike the scrum, the Laws are largely silent on what players can do in the maul.
+Unlike the scrum, the Laws are silent on what players can do in the maul.
 Within the maul itself the most relevant clauses are that "Players joining a maul must have their heads and shoulders no lower than their hips; they "must endeavour to stay on their feet"; and "A player must not intentionally collapse a maul".
-Thus there remains considerable latitude for creativity.
+Thus, there remains considerable latitude for creativity.

 The body height adopted by the first players engaging from each team usually defines the height of their side of the ensuing maul.
 Subsequent players typically bind against the buttocks of the players in front of them.
-Players arriving at a maul tend to simply bend at the waist when joining the contest.
+Players arriving at a maul tend to bend at the waist when joining the contest.

 This article first appeared in:

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Bruce Ross is a retired academic who has been President of Sydney University Sport for the past 14 years.
 He has a background in rugby, both playing and coaching, and in strength development.
-His company, MyoQuip Pty Ltd is focussed on identifying and exploiting areas where current strength-increasing technology is inadequate or nonexistent.
+His company, MyoQuip Pty Ltd, is focused on identifying and exploiting areas where current strength-increasing technology is inadequate or non-existent.